 weekly responsibility for singing vespers was reduced to once every two weeks.
 In 2008 the new female choir took on their share of the vespers routine.
 Jerry Korsmit conducted the women until December 2012.
 The two choirs now generally share the responsibilty for singing the vespers - the men one week, the women the following week.
-Currently both choirs are conducted by Marcel Zijlstra.
+Until february 2020 both choirs were conducted by Marcel Zijlstra.
 Since then, both postitions are vacant, but the weekly vespers continue under interim directors.